-The Latvian law implementing the AIFMD, i.e. the Law on Alternative Investment Funds and their Managers ("LAIFM"), was passed on 9 July 2013 and came into force on 8 August 2013.
+The Latvian law implementing the AIFMD, i.e., the Law on Alternative Investment Funds and their Managers ("LAIFM"), was passed on 9 July 2013 and came into force on 8 August 2013.

-Neither the LAIFM nor the Law on Market for Financial Instruments ("LMFI") which regulate financial markets and the public trading of securities in Latvia include any definition of "private placement".
-The notion of a private placement is generally addressed by way of specific exemptions relating to the obligation to prepare and register a prospectus, with such exemptions corresponding to the exemptions in the Regulation 2017/112.
+Neither the LAIFM nor the Law on Market for Financial Instruments ("LMFI"), the latter of which regulates financial markets and the public trading of securities in Latvia, includes any definition of "private placement".
+The notion of private placement is generally addressed by way of specific exemptions relating to the obligation to prepare and register a prospectus, with such exemptions corresponding to the exemptions in Regulation 2017/112.

 According to the terms of the LAIFM and LMFI, funds distributed in Latvia must be registered with the Financial and Capital Markets Commission ("FCMC").
-Furthermore, fund shares can no longer be distributed in Latvia on a "private placement" basis, whether the fund is targeted at qualified or other investors.
+Furthermore, fund shares cannot be distributed in Latvia on a "private placement" basis, whether the fund is targeted at qualified or other investors.